dmcg/daviddenton.github.io/_drafts/connectpattern.md

 As there is generally no interaction between these functions - it would be desirable to structure the code in a similar way to how we structured our inbound API - in a modular, easily testable and reusable fashion.
 Even so, we also want to find a way to build functions which combine one or more calls to the API.

 #### Introducing the Connect pattern
 This is where the Connect pattern will help us.
-In essence, the pattern allows the splitting of an adapter monolith into individual Actions and a shared Protocol object which centralises the communication with the API.
-Let's split it down and take a look by reimplementing the example above.
+In essence, Connect allows the splitting of an adapter monolith into individual Actions and a shared Protocol object which centralises the communication with the API.

 The pattern itself has been created around the facilities available in the Kotlin language - most notably the use of interfaces and extension functions.
-Other languages may not have these exact same facilities, but the pattern should be adaptable (to greater or lesser effect).
+Other languages may not have these exact same facilities, but Connect should be adaptable (to greater or lesser effect).
+Let's split it down and take a look by reimplementing the example above.

 The following explanation is based upon a simplified version of the [http4k-connect](https://github.com/http4k/http4k-connect) library, which we're using as the canonical implementation of the pattern.
 As the name implies, http4k-connect is itself built upon the [http4k](https://http4k.org) HTTP toolkit for it's core HTTP abstractions, although there is nothing in the pattern to tie it to this library (or even to the HTTP protocol).